hzi-bifo/Haploflow/README.md

 This README lists the requirements, installation information and a short tutorial on how to use Haploflow and its parameters.

 If using Haploflow, please cite:
 A. Fritz, A. Bremges, Z.-L. Deng, T.-R. Lesker, T. Ganzenmüller, F. Klawonn, A. Dilthey, A.C.
-McHardy, "Haploflow: strain-resolved viral genome assembly with applications to SARS-CoV-2 and HCMV", DOI to come
+McHardy, "Haploflow: Strain-resolved de novo assembly of viral genomes", DOI to come

 ## Build requirements
  - CMake >= 2.8